This is the middle part of the post series on inclusion. The introduction post is here: Inclusion Matters: [Part 1] Diversity matters.

 One time I and another colleague who happens to be a woman went to a meeting on API design and as no other colleagues could join, it was just us and two men who were presenting the idea.
 We had to talk them into staying after they were asking for other colleagues to be there.
 It was obvious they did not think we were “technical” enough for this (how gender defines this so clearly is still a mystery to me).
 Spoiler alert: the meeting went great and the stance of the two men leading the presentation changed when we questioned their API solution, but the overall mood was not great.

-Another example of the fact that some people need to add extra effort to be believed & respected I was told by a colleague of mine.
+Another example of the fact that some people need to add extra effort to be believed and respected I was told by a colleague of mine.
 When we, as two women who tend to stand out in male-dominated meetings working in tech, were sharing stories on how we cope with that, she told me that she has a trick that always works.
-Then, she took out glasses from her pocket, put them on, and said: “Look, now I’m convincing”.
+Then, she took out the glasses from her pocket, put them on, and said: “Look, now I’m convincing”.
 I was dumbfounded.
 She explained: “Somehow if women have glasses on, they are often more likely to be listened to.
-I have a perfect vision, but I learned by experience that often just adding the glasses on - I am more respected as someone who knows what they are talking about”.
+I have a perfect vision, but I learned by experience that often just adding the glasses on – I am more respected as someone who knows what they are talking about”.

-This story left a mark on me realizing that yes, I have noticed certain looks if I dress somehow differently or prep up - and I just want to be listened to and respected at work, I don’t want some comments on my looks (“innocent” jokes in the below section are enough).
+This story left a mark on me realizing that yes, I have noticed certain looks if I dress somehow differently or prep up – and I just want to be listened to and respected at work, I don’t want some comments on my looks (“innocent” jokes in the below section are enough).
 As a result, at work, I do choose the simplest casual clothes to wear which do not stand out, even though I am more relaxed during the weekend or in some more balanced work environments.
+That’s exactly where we end up not bringing our whole authentic selves to work, and being not able to benefit from diversity as we start to adjust ourselves to fit in and be more like the rest.
+There cannot be innovation in an environment where everyone fits in to a certain standard.

 The “innocent” jokes